ishehadeh/smp/report/progress.typ

 let mut b: <TYPE> = <VALUE>;
 ```
 All variables must be immediately initialized.
 Identifiers may not be redeclared.
 Only variables declared with "`mut`" may be reassigned or modified.
-The syntax was taken from Rust@rust, TypeScript@typescript has a similar binding syntax.
+The syntax was taken from Rust@rust, TypeScript@ts has a similar binding syntax.
 We prefer this syntax over the C type-first declarations because it clearly defines when an variable is declared.
 Furthermore, because type names are arbitrary, they may be difficult for humans to parse.
 Thus, we precede every type with ':' throughout the language.

 === Numbers
 Number types in Howlite are expressed as an inclusive range. `i` may be `0`, `255` or any integer between the two: